-In 2018 she worked with the young cast of Mia Wasikowska's new film Judy and Punch, was the Feature Poet for Melbourne’s Girls on Key and her work as an innovative teacher of Language and Literature and Drama was recognised by Victoria’s Independent School’s body (ISV) who recently filmed her teaching practice as part of a project that aims to start conversations with and between teachers regarding their current innovative practices in curriculum and pedagogy.
-ISV have also employed Kate to develop & run workshops for 2019’s Arts Learning Festival as well as seminar programmes for Victorian teachers.
+In 2018 she worked with the young cast of Mia Wasikowska's new film Judy and Punch, was the Feature Poet for Melbourne’s Girls on Key and her work as an innovative teacher of Language and Literature and Drama was recognised by Victoria’s Independent School’s body.
+ISV filmed her teaching practice as part of a project that aims to start conversations with and between teachers regarding their current innovative practices in curriculum and pedagogy.
+ISV have also employed Kate to develop & run workshops for 2019’s Arts Learning Festival as well as seminar programs for Victorian teachers.

 Kate has performed and trained with Zen Zen Zo Physical Theatre in Brisbane, performed at the Queensland Theatre and NIDA, has trained with female macho dancer Eisa Jocson and undertaken PULSE Masterclasses with Director Tanya Gerstle.
 She has trained with renowned Butoh artists Sankai Juku and trained and performed in Italy with Butoh master Atsushi Takenouchi.
 She has also appeared in various television shows such as The Saddle Club (series two and three), Winners and Losers, Wentworth and for television commercials.

 Kate has run specialised workshops for Neighbours cast members, NIDA students, facilitated a drama program for refugee children at Villawood Refugee Detention Centre, was the Drama Coach for popular children’s television show The Saddle Club (series three) and for Jonathan M. Shiff Productions Lightning Point, Reef Drs and Mako; Island of Secrets (filming at Village Roadshow studios on the Gold Coast).